Advent and Christmas

 Services for Wholeness

-At least two evenings in the year, usually in Advent and Lent, we gather in the sanctuary for a service of worship to pray for healing in our world, our community, our relationships and in our mind, body and spirit.
+Two evenings in the year, usually in Advent and Lent, we gather in the sanctuary for a service of worship to pray for healing in our world, our community, our relationships and in our mind, body and spirit.

 Weddings